Saitama Japan Travel Guide

 Try Shochu, a versatile distilled spirit, or local craft beers now gaining popularity.

-Available at izakayas and supermarkets.
+Available at izakayas plus large food stores.

 Observing these courtesies shows respect.